gvwilson/fiction/iffy/index.md

 Iffy hesitated,
 then took his hand and shook it.
-"Fifth of Ang Kwan, but everyone calls me Iffy.
+"Fifth Ang Kwan, but everyone calls me Iffy.
 Pleased to meet you too."

 ## Chapter 2